awslabs/kubeflow-manifests/docs/component-guides/kserve.md

 ## Cognito ingress

 It is not currently possible to programatically authenticate a request that uses Amazon Cognito for user authentication through Load Balancer.
-- For example, you cannot generate `AWSELBAuthSessionCookie` cookies by using the access tokens from Cognito.
+You cannot generate `AWSELBAuthSessionCookie` cookies by using the access tokens from Cognito.

 To work around this, it is necessary to create a new Load Balancer endpoint for serving traffic that authorizes based on custom strings specified in a predefined HTTP header.